 It is not unusual for a mother Harbor Seal to leave her sweet pup on the beach so she can fish for herself after giving birth.
 Never "rescue" a pup.
 Its mother will return.
 If you think you have found one in distress, the proper thing to do is call the Marine Mammal Center at 415) 289-SEAL.
 They will send a trained local to assess the situation.

-Thanks to Allen for allowing me to share his photo with you here.
-To see much more of Allen's nature photography, here is the link: http://allenvinson.smugmug.com/
+Thanks to Steve for allowing me to share his photo with you here.

-Thanks to Allen and Lita for allowing me to share their photos with you here.
+Thanks again to Mary Sue for allowing me to share these photos with you here.

 Mary Sue Ittner hiked Skaggs Springs Road with the Thursday Ramblers.
 She found many wildflowers in bloom.
 First is Red Larkspur, Delphinium nudicaule.

 Next found was California Fawn Lily, Erythronium californicum - just beautiful!